Gort: Culture

 A number of the town's cultural organisations are grouped under an umbrella organisation, the Gorgeous Gort Forum.
 The Wild Swans Theatre Company is a local group of actors which put on plays in St. Colman's Hall.
 The Cooley Collins Festival is a traditional Irish music event that takes place at the end of October.
 There is a museum dedicated to Lady Gregory, Kiltartan Gregory Museum, in an old schoolhouse.
-The Yeats Thoor Ballylee Society keeps Yeat's 15th-century tower house open with events, a studio, and tours.
+The Yeats Thoor Ballylee Society keeps Yeats' 15th-century tower house open with events, a studio, and tours.
 Guaire Magazine is a magazine on local history and culture, it dates back to the mid-1970s.
 Since 1981, the town hosts the annual Gort and District Show, a community event which awards prizes in a number of categories from photography and crafts, to flowers and ponies.
 There is a Gort Arts Collective of 40 plus regional artists which organised a small St. Brigid's Day festival in 2023.